wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 **What is the limitation of LLM and how could we reduce the negative effects ? **

 **LLMs do not carry out mathematical operations**.
 They are still just trying to predict the next best token based on their training, and as a result, can easily get the answer wrong.

-**RAG (Retrieval Augmented Generation)** is a framework for building LLM powered systems that **make use of external data sources to overcome some of the limitations of these models** (like **knowledge cut-off issue**, or **model hallucinations** when it doesn't know the answer).
+To reduce this effect, **RAG (Retrieval Augmented Generation)** is a framework for building LLM powered systems that **make use of external data sources to overcome some of the limitations of these models** (like **knowledge cut-off issue**, or **model hallucinations** when it doesn't know the answer).
 A flexible and less expensive way to overcome knowledge cutoffs is to give your model access to additional external data at inference time.
 There are 2 considerations for using external data in RAG :

 - Data must fit inside context window (split long sources into short chunks)